-Vapors from flammable liquids may explode and catch fire causing death or severe burns.
+Vapors from flamable liquids may explode and catch fire causing death or sever burns.

-Do not use or store flammable products such as gasoline. solvents or adhesives in the same room or area near the water heater.
+Do not use or store flammable products, such as gasoline, solvents, or adhesives in the same room or area near the water heater.

-Keep flammable products:
+Keep flamable products:

-- 1. far away from heater,
+- 1. Fare away from heater.

-- 2. in approved containers,
+- 2. In approved containers.

-- 3. tightly closed and
+- 3. Tightly closed and

-- 4. out of children's reach.
+- 4. Out of children's reach

-Water heater has a main burner and hot surface igniter.
-The hot surface igniter:
+Water heater has a main burner and ignition device.
+The ignition device:

-- 1. can come on at any time and - 2. will ignite flammable vapors.
+- 1. Can come on at any time. - 2.
+Will ignight flammable vapors.